 Students must at all times conduct themselves as future professionals and dress accordingly.
-Students shall adhere to specific instructions by a Head of Department / Head of Programme regarding specific conduct or attire required during practical and clinic sessions (for specific rules please refer to the relevant Study Guide or Clinic Manual).
+Students shall adhere to specific instructions by a Head of Department regarding specific conduct or attire required during practical and clinic sessions (for specific rules please refer to the relevant Study Guide or Clinic Manual).